Intervening Acts and Remoteness Lecture

 It is not enough for a harm to be merely caused by a defendant.
 It is also a requirement that the causal link between defendant action and claimant harm is sufficiently close, before a valid claim can be made (this is sometimes referred to as 'legal causation'.)

 The original position was far more open, as in Re Polemis and Furness, Withy & Co Ltd [1921] 3 KB 560.
 The claimants loaded a ship they had chartered with its cargo, including a number of petrol containers.
 This led to petrol vapour accumulating in the hold of the ship.
-This petrol ignited when a heavy plank was dropped into the ship’s hold by a stevedore, creating a spark as it fell.
+This petrol ignited when a heavy plank was dropped into the ship's hold by a stevedore, creating a spark as it fell.
 This destroyed the ship.
 The defendants argued that it was unforeseeable that a spark would have occurred from the plank, and that therefore no liability arose.
 The courts however rejected this argument, holding that there was no requirement for damage to be foreseeable before it was actionable.
+It was sufficient that the damage was a direct consequence of the defendant's negligent act.
 The claim therefore succeeded.

 Case in Focus: Overseas Tankship (UK) Ltd v Morts Dock and Engineering Co Ltd (The Wagon Mound) (No. 1) [1961] AC 388

-Exam Consideration: Whilst this has become the currently applicable rule, it should be noted that Re Polemis was not technically overruled, since that decision was from the Court of Appeal, and The Wagon Mound was a Privy Council case.
+Exam Consideration: Whilst The Wagon Mound (No. 1) has become the currently applicable rule, it should be noted that Re Polemis was not technically overruled in the strict sense of the judicial hierarchy, since that decision was from the Court of Appeal, and The Wagon Mound was a Privy Council case.
+However, the Privy Council expressly disapproved Re Polemis, and subsequent English courts have consistently applied the foreseeability test from The Wagon Mound.
+For all practical purposes, Re Polemis is no longer followed.

 As such, in order for a valid claim to be made there must be a duty, a breach, factual causation, and, as per The Wagon Mound (No. 1), the harm must be foreseeable (or rather, it must not be too remote.)
 However, the concept of foreseeability has been further refined in a number of cases, as detailed below.